Sameekshaa/Sameekshaa/README.md

             src="https://badges.pufler.dev/repos/Sameekshaa" alt="Sameekshaa" /></a>
     <a href="https://github.com/Sameekshaa?tab=followers"><img alt="GitHub followers"
             src="https://img.shields.io/github/followers/Sameekshaa?color=4C1&logo=github"></a>
 </p>

 - 🌱 I’m currently exploring my interests.

-- 💫 There're a top of technology to learn in my bucketlist and on top it's **React.js** as of now.
+- 💫 There're a lop of technology to learn in my bucketlist and on top it's **React.js** as of now.

 - 👨‍💻 All of my projects are available at [https://github.com/Sameekshaa](https://github.com/Sameekshaa)